Perspective | Challenged to examine their White bias, some theater companies are taking on diversity — from the top

 As a result, she is joining a group of theater professionals of color — many of them women — who in recent weeks have been appointed to pivotal roles at some of the most important theater companies in the nation.
 The hires and promotions mark what may be a turning point for a field coming to grips with a challenge from Black, Latinx, Asian American and other racial and ethnic groups: to examine its White bias and bring more diversity into its leadership ranks.

-The Public Theater, one of the anchors of off-Broadway and a preeminent incubator of work by artists of all colors, announced last month the appointment of two Black theater artists, Shanta Thake and Saheem Ali, as associate artistic directors — No. 2 jobs to artistic director Oskar Eustis.
+The Public Theater, one of the anchors of off-Broadway and a preeminent incubator of work by artists of all colors, announced last month the appointment of two theater artists of color, Shanta Thake and Saheem Ali, as associate artistic directors — No. 2 jobs to artistic director Oskar Eustis.
 At Shakespeare Theatre Company in Washington, Whitney White, director of the organization’s hit “The Amen Corner” this year, and Soyica (so-WEEK-ah) Colbert, chair of the department of performing arts at Georgetown University, were just hired as associate directors — new positions created by artistic director Simon Godwin.
 Lincoln Center Theater, too, made news in August when it added Lileana Blain-Cruz (“Pipeline,” “Marys Seacole”) as a resident director, joining “To Kill a Mockingbird” director Barlett Sher on the payroll of an institution with an international profile.
 And Tuesday, Roundabout Theatre Company named Miranda Haymon, who has staged work in its Roundabout Underground program, as its resident director.

 Kamara sees progress in these efforts to widen an industry’s racial gaze, but only as a baby step.
 “A number of phenomenal appointments are happening in rapid succession, but out of how many organizations?” she observed in a phone interview.
 “So there is change, but I think there is room for a lot more growth.”